 One speaker mentions the phrase “il a royé” to mean “it rained” instead of the more traditional “il a pleut.”

-The Congo was under Belgian colonial control from 1885 to 1960, so Belgian French has naturally had a lasting influence.
+The Congo, which is now split into two separate countries, was under Belgian colonial control from 1885 to 1960, so Belgian French has naturally had a lasting influence.

-In fact, French is still the country’s official language more than 60 years after the end of the colonial regime.
+In fact, French is still the official language in both the Democratic Republic of Congo (DRC) and the Republic of Congo, more than 60 years after the end of the colonial regime.

-Similarly, the Congo is also the most populous country where French is the official language.
+Similarly, the DRC is also the most populous country where French is the official language.

-While there are no other official languages, the Congo is split into several different ethnic and linguistic groups.
+While there are no other official languages, the country is split into several different ethnic and linguistic groups.

 Kikongo is spoken in the southwest, Lingála in the north, Tshiluba in the center, and Swahili in the southeast.